sputnick3k/default-wordpress-theme/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.4 of the free version correspond to changes made in 2.11.4.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.9 of the free version correspond to changes made in 2.11.9.x of the paid version.

+= 1.11.9 - 04/Sep/2015 =

+* FIX: Dropbox introduced an un-documented, un-announced change to their server, which caused new site authentications in UpdraftPlus to no longer work.
+Now fixed with this release.
+* FIX: If backing up multiple extra directories under "more files", if large directories required a resumption, then inclusion of the files multiple times in the backup was possible.
+* TWEAK: Tweak the auto-split algorithm to not avoid firing in a particular case (that relies on a sequence of unlikely I/O events, seen on GoDaddy) if there's no resumption scheduled
+* TWEAK: Add mysql.sql to the (changeable) default configuration for excludes from wp-content - on WP Engine this is an unreadable file that they create that thus produces a backup warning
+* TWEAK: Add a dashboard warning (+ link to documentation) if UD appears to be incompletely installed
+* TWEAK: Add UPDRAFTPLUS_WEBDAV_NEVER_CHUNK constant for WebDAV servers that return the wrong error code when chunking fails
+* TWEAK: Introduce a UPDRAFTPLUS_REMOTESEND_DEFAULT_CHUNK_BYTES constant allowing the over-riding of the remote-send (Migrator) starting chunk size in wp-config.php (expert users)
+* TWEAK: Add CSS classes to dashboard updates notices, so that people can hide them more easily if they wish
+* TWEAK: If gzopen() is disabled, then test binzip without trying to use PclZip to verify the results
+* TWEAK: Add work-around for PHP bug https://bugs.php.net/bug.php?id=62852

+= 1.11.6 - 22/Aug/2015 =

+* FIX: phpseclib fix relating to generation of random numbers on some systems (affecting SFTP on some systems)
+* FIX: 1.11.5 release had wrong version number in header for paying users; corrected with fresh release

 = 1.11.4 - 19/Aug/2015 =